-Click to book your Mexico City Street Food Tour with Urban Adventures
+Click to book your Mexico City Street Food Tour

-This is a full day tour.
-You’ll uncover hidden gems at the market and discover the pyramids in the “place where gods were created.”
+On this three-hour tour, you’ll discover the pyramids in the “place where gods were created.”

 Love it?
 Pin it!

-Special thanks to Urban Adventures Mexico City for having us on this Mexico city street food tour .
+Special thanks to Urban Adventures Mexico City for having us on this Mexico City street food tour.
 All views and opinions expressed are our own.
 Full bellies and happy taste buds too!